How You Talk About Your Dog Matters

 What’s the difference?
 Cues offer dogs opportunities to perform behaviors for the possibility of reinforcement, while a command offers the possibility of being punished if their response is not what was desired.
 The change from saying “command” to saying “cue” doesn’t produce this change in perspective — it simply reflects it.

-When dogs don’t do what we want or have asked them to do, it isn’t unheard of to hear them described as misbehaving, bad, disagreeable, or even stupid.
+When dogs don’t do what we want or have asked them to do, it isn’t unheard of to hear them described as misbehaving or bad.
 Using derogatory terms to describe a dog who is unsure about what we want puts all the blame on the dog and none on the people.

 It’s far better to consider them “confused” or “uncertain” — they weren’t able to be successful at that moment out of confusion, uncertainty, or insufficient training rather than to slap on a negative label after an undesirable response.